cloudmesh-community/book/chapters/run-at-boot.md

 it will be run at boot time

 It is important to provide the absolute path to the file.
-In case your file produces outpiut you need to redirect it into a file
+In case your file produces output you need to redirect it into a file

       @reboot python /home/pi/test.py > /home/pi/test.log

-* When the reabpberry pi reboots, the program will run automatically.
+* When the raspberry pi reboots, the program will run automatically.

-### Refernces
+### References

 A good introduction to the various methods is provided at